ministryofjustice/bichard7-next-tests/README.md

 # Bichard7 Tests

-This repository contains the end-to-end tests to run against Bichard in order to validate functionality.
+This repository contains the end-to-end and characterisation tests to run against Bichard in order to validate functionality.

 ## Running the end-to-end tests